TurboDuo: North America

 TTI released the TurboDuo to consumers in North America in October 1992, at a retail price of US$299.99.
 The price was, in part, a consequence of the relatively high cost of CD-ROM drive manufacturing.
+In the United States, the TurboDuo was marketed by Turbo Technologies, Inc. (or TTI) of Los Angeles, a joint venture of NEC Home Electronics and Hudson Soft.
+It was established to market NEC consoles in North America after NEC Home Electronics USA failed to effectively market the platform.

 Since TTI understood that the price was too high for many people in their target market, they included a booklet of coupons for TurboDuo games and accessories, plus several pack-in games on two CD-ROMs: Ys Book I & II (1990) and a Super CD compilation of four of Hudson Soft's more popular TurboGrafx-16 titles: Bonk's Adventure (1989), Bonk's Revenge (1991), Gate of Thunder (1992), and Bomberman (1983).
 (Bomberman was hidden in an Easter egg.)
 The package also included one TurboChip game: Dungeon Explorer (Hudson Soft 1989).
 Later, TTI replaced Dungeon Explorer with one of a variety of TurboChip titles, such as Ninja Spirit (Irem 1988) and Final Lap Twin (Namco 1989).